-YouTube’s Search Algorithms Keep Promoting Child Exploitation.
-Here’s How They’re Being Taught.
+YouTube Has A Massive Child Exploitation Problem.
+How Humans Train Its Search AI Is Partly Why.

 “Think of it this way,” said Jana Eggers, CEO of the AI startup Nara Logics.
 “If a search result exists, but no one sees it, does it still exist?
 It's today's Schrödinger's cat. … [Ratings] impact the sort order, and that impacts how many people will see the video.”

 YouTube did not respond to two follow-up inquiries about how a search rater’s evaluation of a video as highly relevant would affect its ranking.
 But according to task screenshots and a copy of the guidelines used to evaluate YouTube videos reviewed by BuzzFeed News, raters make direct assessments about the utility, quality, and appropriateness of videos.
 From time to time, they are also asked to determine whether videos are offensive, upsetting, or sexual in nature.
-And all these assessments, along other input, build out the trove of data used by YouTube’s AI systems to do the same work, with and without human help.
+And all these assessments, along with other input, build out the trove of data used by YouTube’s AI systems to do the same work, with and without human help.

 The rater also said the more specific examples for “OK” and “Not OK” that YouTube provided were unclear.
-For instance, according to the instructions reviewed by BuzzFeed News, an example of a violent video that is “not OK” is Taylor Swift’s “Bad Blood” music video.
-Other examples that should be considered “not OK” under the instructions include the cinnamon challenge (for imitation), and John Legend’s “All of Me” music video (considered “not OK” under sexuality).
-But “light to moderate human or animal violence,” including contact sports, daily accidents, play fighting, moderate animal violence and a “light display of blood or injury” are considered OK.
+For instance, according to the instructions reviewed by BuzzFeed News, an example of a violent video that is “Not OK” is Taylor Swift’s “Bad Blood” music video.
+Other examples that should be considered “Not OK” under the instructions include the cinnamon challenge (for imitation), and John Legend’s “All of Me” music video (considered “Not OK” under sexuality).
+But “light to moderate human or animal violence,” including contact sports, daily accidents, play fighting, moderate animal violence, and a “light display of blood or injury” are considered OK.

 “I thought this rating made sense until I got into the examples,” the rater told BuzzFeed News.
 "I don't usually try to internalize the actual examples because they don't make sense and aren't consistent — I just decide if I want my child to see the video or not.”